 Each population type was identified as present in a census tract within unincorporated Fresno County and given a score of 1 if the population type's amount exceeded the relative state average amount (e.g., the statewide average for households without broadband internet is 13 percent, if the census tract had an average greater than 13 percent, it would receive a score of 1).
 If the population type's amount equaled or was less than the state average amount, a score of 0 was applied.
 Once each population type was scored for all unincorporated census tracts in Fresno County, the scores were totaled.
 Low, moderate, and high social sensitivity rankings were assigned to each census tract depending on the total score (see Table 4).
 If a census tract had a score of 6 or less, the census tract was ranked as having a low social sensitivity.
-If a census tract had a score of 12-16, the census tract was ranked as having a high social sensitivity.
+If a census tract had a score of 7-11, the census tract was ranked as having a moderate social sensitivity.
+Lastly, if a census tract had a score of 12-16, the census tract was ranked as having a high social sensitivity.
 Table 4 summarizes the social vulnerability scoring range for the unincorporated county census tracts.